harshitayadavv/Google-AppStore-Data-Analysis/README.md

 11. **Last Updated**: The date when the app was last updated.
 12. **Current Version**: The current version of the app.
 13. **Android Version**: The minimum Android version required for the app.
-14. **Unnamed: 0**: This column serves as an identifier and is necessary for the analysis.

 ---